emojicode/emojicode.github.io/src/reference/classes-valuetypes.md

 The 🐕 returns the current value, whose method or initializer is being called.

-Here, for instance, a method of 🐟 is shown which calls another method to determine whether the fish on which the method was called should retire or can sign a new contract:
+Here, for instance, a method of 🐟 is shown, which calls another method to determine whether the fish on which the method was called should retire or can sign a new contract of employment:

 ```
 🌮 Signs a new contract of employment. 🌮